Bursary Artist / Photographer Commissions – Call for Submissions

-Living Memory is a 3-year NLHF and ACE funded project led by Sandwell Advocacy.
-The project explores and celebrates life stories and personal photography collections from across the Black Country.
-We are working with a range of community partners and organisations to run workshops, host collecting and training sessions, and produce a series of exhibitions and a project book.
+It is a National Lottery Heritage Fund and Arts Council England (+ others) funded-project led by Sandwell Advocacy in Tipton.
+The project's main aim is to record and celebrates life stories around personal photography collections made over the last 80 years from across the Black Country.
+We are working community partners and organisations to run workshops, host collecting and training sessions, and produce, exhibitions, films and much more.

 The commissions are being hosted with the following community groups and regional organisations: